causaest/onrbooks/rbooks-online-extras.md

 Yet another introduction to data analytics with R.

+09. R for the Rest of Us: A Statistics-Free Introduction, by David Keyes: https://book.rfortherestofus.com/

+How to create informative visualizations, streamline report generation, and develop interactive websites, without the need to knnow R or complex math.

 ### Data Visualization and Graphics

 01. Interactive web-based data visualization with R, plotly, and shiny, by Carson Sievert: https://plotly-r.com/